 3.2 Proposed Action Setting CLT is an international airport located on approximately 6,000 acres of land within Mecklenburg County, North Carolina.
 For the purposes of this EA, two study areas have been defined.
 The General Study Area (GSA) depicts the area surrounding the Airport.
 A further refined Detailed Study Area (DSA) depicts the area that may be physically disturbed with the development of the Proposed Action.
 Both study areas are shown on Exhibit 3-1.
 The GSA covers approximately 9,000 acres and is defined as the area where both direct and indirect impacts may result from the development of the Proposed Action.
 The GSA boundary lines were squared off to follow roadways and other identifiable features where available.
-The DSA covers approximately 2,450 acres and is defined as the area where only direct impacts may result from the development of the Proposed Action the development of the Proposed action.
-The GSA boundary lines were squared off to follow roadways and other identifiable features where available.
-The DSA covers approximately 2,450 acres and is defined as the area where only direct impacts may result from the development of the Proposed Action the development of the Proposed Action the development of the Proposed Action.
+The DSA covers approximately 2,450 acres and is defined as the area where only direct impacts may result from the development of the Proposed Action.
 Coastal Resources, Farmlands, and Wild and Scenic Rivers, a subcategory of water resources, are not present and therefore not discussed in the following sections.

-\\The NRC defines two emergency planning zones around nuclear power plants: a plume exposure pathway zone with a radius of 10 miles (16 km), concerned primarily with exposure to, and inhalation of, airborne radioactive contamination, and an ingestion pathway zone of about 50 miles (80 km), concerned primarily with ingestion of food and liquid contaminated by radioactivity.[5]
+The NRC defines two emergency planning zones around nuclear power plants: a plume exposure pathway zone with a radius of 10 miles (16 km), concerned primarily with exposure to, and inhalation of, airborne radioactive contamination, and an ingestion pathway zone of about 50 miles (80 km), concerned primarily with ingestion of food and liquid contaminated by radioactivity.[5]